/* Scenario metadata

 <<goto "End_Qualified">>

 <</if>>You cross-control.
 Right aileron, left rudder.
-The Arrow slips a bit uncomfortably — retractable-gear Pipers don't love aggressive slips with flaps out, but it works.
+The Arrow slips a bit uncomfortably.
+Heavy cross-control with the flaps hanging out is nobody's favorite Arrow maneuver, but it works.
 You dump the excess altitude, level out, neutralize the controls, and flare.

 You touch down a little firm but on your <<print $assignedDot>> dot.